What is Zapier?

 Using your selected app, choose one of their triggers in which you want to receive information on.

 If it's your first time using this app, you will need to log in or link your apps account to your Zapier account.
 The example we'll show is using TutorCruncher.
 With other apps, you must use their help articles in how to link their app to Zapier.

-After clicking "Sign in to TutorCruncher", a pop-up window will appear which asks you to enter your API key from System > Settings > Integrations.
+After clicking "Sign in to TutorCruncher", a pop-up window will appear which asks you to enter your API key from System > Settings > API.
 If you haven't got an Integration set up, create a new Integration for Zapier.

 Once it's created, you will want to copy and paste your private key into the Zapier pop up.

 Copy your Zapier Integration's private key

 Paste into the Zapier pop up